 The TOE is equipped with several hardware accelerators and software modules to support the standard symmetric and asymmetric cryptographic operations.
-This security function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function respectively mathematic algorithm itself is not used from the TOE security policy.
+This security function is introduced to include the cryptographic operation in the scope of the evaluation as the cryptographic function respectively mathematic algorithm itself is not used from the TOE DSS Developer Document 101 Revision 3.5 security policy.
 On the other hand these functions are of special interest for the use of the hardware as platform for the software.
-The components are a coprocessor supporting the DES and AES algorithms and a combination of a coprocessor and software modules to support RSA cryptography, RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.
+The components are a coprocessor supporting the DES and AES algorithms (alternatively a combination of a coprocessor and software, if the SCL is used) and a combination of a coprocessor and software modules to support RSA cryptography, RSA key generation, ECDSA signature generation and verification, ECDH key agreement and EC public key calculation and public key testing.

-Note that the additional function of the EC library, ECC\ADD, providing the primitive elliptic curve operations, does not add specific security functionality and that the according user guidance abbreviates the Elliptic Curve cryptographic functions with ECC.
+Note that the additional function of the EC library, ECC_ADD, providing the primitive elliptic curve operations, does not add specific security functionality and that the according user guidance abbreviates the Elliptic Curve cryptographic functions with ECC.

 The cryptographic libraries SCL, RSA, EC, SHA-2 and the Toolbox library are delivery options.
 If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA, EC, SCL and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL-based Advanced Encryption

-Standard (AES) and SCL-based Triple Data Encryption Standard (TDES).
+In the case of coming without one or any combination of the cryptographic libraries SCL, RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2 and/or SCL-based Advanced Encryption Standard (AES) and/or SCL-based Triple Data Encryption Standard (TDES).
 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.